Start Your Travel Nursing Career: What is a Travel Nurse?

 Search travel nursing jobs now

-Travel Nursing: The Advantages of Being a Travel Nurse
+The Advantages of Becoming a Travel Nurse: Travel Nurse Salary

 Travel nurses remain in demand.
 According to the United States Bureau of Labor Statistics, travel nursing will experience a 19% growth by the year 2022.
 Due in large part to this surge in demand, travel nurses are being awarded more job opportunities with higher salaries at some of the nation’s top healthcare facilities.